 Newborn Testing for Gaucher Disease

-Only Missouri and Illinois currently test for Gaucher disease on newborn screening tests, plus some hospitals in New York.
+Only Missouri, New Jersey and Illinois currently test for Gaucher disease on newborn screening tests, plus some hospitals in New York.
 Most states do not yet include Gaucher disease on the recommended uniform screening panel (RUSP) for newborn testing.

 Bone Marrow Testing